rishabhgarg7/beautiful-jekyll/_posts/2018-06-10-Cancer Survival.md

+---
+layout: post
+title: Project- How long will you survive after breast cancer surgery?
+subtitle: Analysis of data related to breast cancer
+bigimg:
+    - /img/path.jpg

+published: true
+author : Rishabh garg
+tags: [project,data analysis]
+---

-#### This is the case study done by my regarding 306 patients who were suffered  from breast cancer.
+# This is the case study done by my regarding 306 patients who were suffered  from breast cancer.

 ** The dataset contains cases from a study that was conducted between 1958 and 1970 at the University of Chicago's Billings Hospital on the survival of patients who had undergone surgery for breast cancer. **